|Starts at: Lukla||Ends at: Lukla|

 Experience and physical demands of Mera Peak Climbing

 Mera Peak Climbing is an alternative trek to the Everest Base Camp in the Everest Region.
 This peak with the climbing grade as PD- little technical, difficult, and walking on Glaciers.
 Although it is the highest Trekking Peak, you can mount the peak with moderate technical skill.
 But extreme enthusiasm is what you need the most.

 You ascend to higher altitudes from Mera Peak Base Camp at 5,300 meters.
 Proceed to the High Camp at 5,780 meters and the final Peak at 6,461 meters.

-This climb demands a moderate fitness level and with simple training on how to use ice axe and crampons.
-Also some basic knowledge on how to avoid altitude-related sickness, and adopt in the unpredictable mountain weather.
+This climb demands a moderate fitness level and simple training on how to use ice ax and crampons.
+Also some basic knowledge on how to avoid altitude-related sickness, and adapt to unpredictable mountain weather.

 Mera Peak Climbing Route